MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-lead-qualification-experience.md

 | **License** | Dynamics 365 Sales Premium, Dynamics 365 Sales Enterprise, or Dynamics 365 Sales Professional <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |
 | **Security roles** | System Administrator <br> More information: [Predefined security roles for Sales](security-roles-for-sales.md)|

-## New lead qualification experience versus legacy experience
+## Difference between new lead qualification experience and legacy experience

 > [!IMPORTANT]
 > The new lead qualification experience is an early access feature.
 You can [opt in](/power-platform/admin/opt-in-early-access-updates) to use it for testing and adoption in your environments.